cookieblues/cookieblues.github.io/pages/_posts/19-04-04-intro-to-latex-and-overleafv2.md

 $$

 ### Final words
 You might've noticed that your document didn't change even though you changed your LaTeX code.
 This is because LaTeX is just that: code.
-There's a big green button that says "Recompile" in the top left of your document, if you click it, the new code that you have written will be executed, and you will see it in your document (or you get an error, if there's a mistake in your code).
+There's a big green button that says "Recompile" in the top left of your document.
+If you click it, the new code, you have written, will be executed, and you will see it in your document (or you get an error, if there's a mistake in your code).
 To the right of the button is a small downward pointing arrow - if you click that, you can turn "Auto compile" on or off.
 This will get Overleaf to compile your code regularly as you write it.

 ### Exercises
 To practice writing equations, try and see if you can write the equations underneath.